CafeVariomeUoL/cv3-docs/Writerside/topics/dependent-services-configuration.md

 <tabs>
     <tab title="Install as a package">
         On some distributions, Vault can be installed via package manager.
-For Ubuntu, it can be installed like:
+For Ubuntu, it can be installed like this:
         <code-block title="Install MongoDB on Ubuntu" lang="bash">
             sudo apt update && sudo apt install gpg wget wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg